Millennials, Baby Boomers, and Gen Z, Oh My!

 Primary concerns: college, entering the workforce, social issues

-These children and teens are true “digital natives,” who don’t remember a time before social media or mobile phones.
-As a result, they spend an average of 10 hours a day on their phone or tablet, and watch TV less than half as much as their Boomer grandparents.
+Those considered part of Gen Z are true “digital natives,” who don’t remember a time before social media or mobile phones.
+As a result, they spend an average of 10 hours a day on their phone or tablet and watch TV less than half as much as their Boomer grandparents.

 - Get their attention through interesting and innovative campaigns.